hgolshanian/ISILDUR/README.md

 Figure6.Actual frames of the camera, with bounding boxes in red, and images of the robot in operation.

  🌳 Splitting Tree Bunches
+The gantry robot holds part of the bunch, while the UR3 robot performs the splitting.

 <p align="center" >
 <img src="https://github.com/user-attachments/assets/592f1ade-24c8-4b41-9a09-9ef617e87176"alt="Picture4" width="300" height="200" />